-One final note: Sandwiched between Phases 3f/3b and Phase 3c is a $\pm 330$ -acre tract owned by EC, which has been excluded from the study as it is currently under an active mining lease.
+One final note: Sandwiched between Phases 3f/3b and Phase 3c is a ± 330 acre tract owned by EC, which has been excluded from the study as it is currently under an active mining lease.
 That said, it should be considered in park planning: In addition to trails, it contains unique geologic formations, which are well-known within the rock-climbing community.
-When the lease expires, DCNR has a right of first refusal on the property.
+When the lease expires and reclamation has been completed, EC has committed to gifting this land to DCNR, pending acceptance by the state.

-Phase 3f: Water Access; Secondary OHV Access (150 acres/Years 4-5) Although not a large area, and defined by steep slopes, Phase 3f includes land ideal for a boat launch.
+Phase 3f: Water Access; Secondary OHV Access (150 acres/Years 4 - 5) Although not a large area, and defined by steep slopes, Phase 3f includes land ideal for a boat launch.
 This site could accommodate fishers, as well as kayakers and canoeists.
 Ideally it would be linked to access points upstream, creating a nearly 10-mile stretch of water trail.

-Phase 3g: East Branch Trails (1,400 acres/Years 4-5)
+Phase 3g: East Branch Trails (1,400 acres/Years 4 - 5)

 At the time of writing, these 1,400 acres, which extend from Newport Township to the boroughs of Warrior Run and Sugar Notch, are under a conveyance agreement with DCNR.
 Again, an extensive motorized trail system is already present across the property.
 If this area is earmarked for motorized recreation, trail space increases by 56%.
-Moreover, if an easement is obtained for the land identified in Phase 2g, the total acreage of DCNR lands that could be allocated to a park totals $\pm 5,800$ acres.
+Moreover, if an easement is obtained for the land identified in Phase 2g, the total acreage of DCNR lands that could be allocated to a park totals \pm 5,800 acres.